AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-commerce.md

 >[!ENDTABS]

 ## Configure the Commerce Services Connector

+If you have previously installed an Adobe Commerce Service like Catalog Service,

 To transmit data between your Adobe Commerce instance and the services that enable the AEM Assets Integration, configure the Commerce Services Connector with the following: